weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 ### Create an object with geoCoordinates

-If you want to fill the value of a `geoCoordinates` property, you need to specify the `latitude` and `longitude` as decimal degrees in floats:
+If you want to supply a [`geoCoordinates`](/developers/weaviate/configuration/datatypes.md#datatype-geocoordinates) property, you need to specify the `latitude` and `longitude` as floating point decimal degrees:

 import SemanticKindCreateCoords from '/_includes/code/semantic-kind.create.geocoordinates.mdx';